AT1555/Py5e/ReadMe.txt

 (2021/10/23): Fixed bugs in the character creation wizard that did not properly format a new sheet to conform with the current sheet parser.
 (2021/11/21): Quitting without using "Save and Quit" (pressing "Quit" or closing the window) now confirms with the user whether they wish to quit without saving.
 (2021/11/25): Logs are now written in a single logfile per character that is appended to upon closing a sheet.
 Execute the file CondenseLogs.exe in the directory with the previous log file to condense them inot a single new-style log file.
+(2022/05/06): Text now autmatically resizes when window is reseized.